 The advanced EMS Airflow® system utilises Guided Biofilm Therapy, which is a more effective and more comfortable way to remove dental plaque (dental biofilm) from the teeth.

-Guided Biofilm Therapy involves applying a harmless dye to the teeth to physically stain the bacteria, which will then be effectively removed with the AIRFLOW® ONE product.
+Guided Biofilm Therapy involves applying a harmless dye to the teeth to physically stain the bacteria, which will then be effectively removed with the AIRFLOW® ONE machine.

 The high-pressure stream of water and air cleans teeth faster, more efficiently and more comfortably.